1982 Pacific typhoon season

-The 1982 Pacific typhoon season had no official bounds; it ran year-round in 1982.
-On average, most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
+The 1982 Pacific typhoon season was an average season in terms of total tropical storms, though it featured a very high amount of typhoons.
+It ran year-round in 1982, but most tropical cyclones formed between May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
-Storms that form east of the date line and north of the equator are called hurricanes.

-Tropical Storms that formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
-Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
+A total of 37 tropical depressions formed this year, of which 25 became tropical storms and were assigned a name by the Joint Typhoon Warning Center.
+Additionally, tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.
+This year, a total of 23 storms were named this way.

+Of the 25 named storms, 19 storms reached typhoon intensity, of which only 2 reached super typhoon strength.
 During this season, the first tropical cyclone formed on March 16, and the last one dissipated on December 12.
-A total of 29 tropical depressions formed this year in the Western Pacific, of which 25 became tropical storms.
-19 storms reached typhoon intensity, of which 2 reached super typhoon strength.
 Two-thirds of the tropical cyclones formed between July and October.
 Typhoon Pamela was the longest-lived tropical cyclone of the season.
 Sixteen of the cyclones struck land during their life cycles, with eight moving through the Philippines.
 Tropical cyclones accounted for 35 percent of the 1982 rainfall across Hong Kong, their fifth wettest tropical cyclone contribution on record at the time.
 Nearly half of the deaths during the season were the result of Typhoon Nancy moving through the Philippines and Vietnam in October.